JNoel71/NHL-Expected-Goals-xG-Model/README.md

 # NHL Expected Goals (xG) Model
 ## Overview
-This is a Python repo that contains a machine learning model which uses data from the NHL API to determine the likelihood a given shot will result in a goal.
+This is a Python repo that contains a machine learning model that uses data from the NHL API to determine the likelihood a given shot will result in a goal.

-- **shotDataCreation.py** - this script uses the play-by-play data found in the raw data folder to create the model features listed below and store that in a csv.
+- **shotDataCreation.py** - this script uses the play-by-play data found in the raw data folder to create the model features listed below and store that in a CSV.
-- **venueAdjustedShotDataCreation.py** - this script adjusts the x and y coordinates as well as the distance for each individual shot.
-The script uses the output csv from shotDataCreation.py to do this.
+- **venueAdjustedShotDataCreation.py** - this script adjusts the x and y coordinates as well as the distance for each shot.
+The script uses the output CSV from shotDataCreation.py to do this.
 Shots are adjusted with two different methods one developed by Ken Krzywicki and one developed by Shucker and Curro.
 Shucker's and Curro's approach is implemented with a Python module called NHLArenaAdjuster, you can read more about it here: https://github.com/delara38/NHLArenaAdjuster.
-After shots are adjusted they are stored in a csv.
+After shots are adjusted they are stored in a CSV.
 - **xGModelCreation.py** - this script constructs a model using light gradient boosting and the shot data output by venueAdjustedShotDataCreation.py.
-This model then predicts the outcome of the shots between the years of 2010-2021 and stores its predictions in a csv.
+This model then predicts the outcome of the shots between the years 2010-2021 and stores its predictions in a CSV.
-- **benchmarkModel.py** - this script reads the csv output by xGModelCreation.py and benchmarks the performance of the model using log loss and area under the curve (auc).
+- **benchmarkModel.py** - this script reads the CSV output by xGModelCreation.py and benchmarks the performance of the model using log loss and area under the curve (AUC).

 ## How it Works
 ### The Data
-The model is built on data from the NHL's API, which is spatiotemporal data that records events which took place throughout games.
-This includes information about when the event took place, it's location on the ice, and the teams/players that were involved in the play.
-I retrieved the data from the NHL API using a python module named hockey scraper which was developed by Harry Shomer and you can read about here: https://github.com/HarryShomer/Hockey-Scraper.
+The model is built on data from the NHL's API, which is spatiotemporal data that records events that took place throughout games.
+This includes information about when the event took place, its location on the ice, and the teams/players that were involved in the play.
+I retrieved the data from the NHL API using a Python module named hockey scraper which was developed by Harry Shomer and you can read about it here: https://github.com/HarryShomer/Hockey-Scraper.

 ### Model Features
 The following features are used in the model.

-1) isStrongSide - a integer representing if a player is not shooting across their body.
+1) isStrongSide - an integer representing if a player is not shooting across their body.
 2) x - the x coordinate reported by the NHL (standardized to the right side of the ice).
 3) y - the y coordinate reported by the NHL (standardized to the right side of the ice).
 4) Strength - skaters on the ice for minus skaters on the ice against.